 The non-management directors will have meetings in executive session that will normally be held immediately following each regularly scheduled Board meeting.
 In the event that the non-management directors include directors who are not independent under the listing requirements of the New York Stock Exchange, then at least once a year, there should be an executive session including only independent directors.
 The Lead Director will preside at these meetings.

-The Nominating, Governance and Compensation Committee will conduct an annual review of director compensation and make a recommendation to the Board regarding the form and amount of director compensation.
-The Nominating, Governance and Compensation Committee will consider that a director’s independence may be jeopardized if (1) director compensation and perquisites exceed customary levels, (2) the Company makes substantial charitable contributions to organizations with which a director is affiliated or (3) the Company enters into consulting contracts with (or provides other indirect forms of compensation to) a director or an organization with which the director is affiliated.
+The Compensation Committee will conduct an annual review of director compensation and make a recommendation to the Board regarding the form and amount of director compensation.
+The Compensation Committee will consider that a director's independence may be jeopardized if (1) director compensation and perquisites exceed customary levels, (2) the Company makes substantial charitable contributions to organizations with which a director is affiliated or (3) the Company enters into consulting contracts with (or provides other indirect forms of compensation to) a director or an organization with which the director is affiliated.
 Directors who are employees of the Company shall not receive any additional compensation for service on the Board.

 Annual Performance Evaluation of the Board